-Monnich is the former executive chef of Parc and The Dandelion.
-Weathers previously held positions with Jean-Georges, Lacroix and Susanna Foo in addition to the Starr Restaurant Group (Parc, The Dandelion, and Continental Mid-town).
-The two met as the opening team at Parc.
-Austin Schaefer, a Garces alum, will serve as Chef de Cuisine.
+The team is headed up by Monnich, the former executive chef of Parc and The Dandelion, and Weathers who previously held positions with Jean-Georges, Lacroix and Susanna Foo in addition to the Starr Restaurant Group.
+The partners originally met when working for the opening team at Parc Rittenhouse.
+They’ve appointed Austin Schaefer, as Chef de Cuisine.

-The Bercy is intended to be a family-friendly community gathering spot—exciting and chic as a place for date nights, large birthday dinners, and dressed up Saturday nights, yet still appropriate for a quick afternoon bite for a family after a Lower Merion Soccer Club game.
+The Bercy is startling in size, just upon entering its easy to see the massive size of the 10,000 sq ft restaurant with 240 seats.
+Balongue Design was responsible for transforming the two-story restaurant into a elegant and casually chic neighborhood restaurant inspired by the feeling of entering a stunning grand hotel, where each moment indulges the dramatic.
+Bright white colors offset hues of navy blue and gold.
+The Bercy brings Ardmore a family-friendly community gathering spot—exciting and chic as a place for date nights, large birthday dinners, and dressed up Saturday nights, yet still appropriate for a quick afternoon bite for a family after a Lower Merion Soccer Club game.